AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_push_android.md

 });
 ```

-4. Pass the device token of FCM to Agora Chat SDK.
+4. Pass the device token of FCM to the Agora Chat SDK.

 ```java
 // Check whether FCM is enabled.